-- People (training and development of researchers and research enabling staff)
+- People - Supporting training and development of global health researchers and research support staff in LMICs and the UK

 Note that the People strand overlaps with Programmes and Partnerships, because both entail capacity strengthening elements.

 There is an arrow indicating the causal flow linking the activities to the third stage – this consists of the intended short-term outputs, which are the tangible, measurable products, goods and services resulting from the activities.
 For the Global Health Research Portfolio, outputs consist of two main strands:

-- any research outputs (such as publications, policy briefs, social media outputs) leading to dissemination and knowledge exchange activities
+- any high quality policy or practice relevant research and innovation outputs that respond to global health research priorities (such as publications, policy briefs, social media outputs), leading to dissemination and knowledge exchange activities

 - UK andLMIC capacity strengthening activities, and establishing and/or strengthening equitable research partnerships and thematic networks (defined in line with Sustainable Development Goal [SDG] 17 – ‘Enhance North-South, South-South and triangular regional and international cooperation on and access to science, technology and innovation and enhance knowledge sharing on mutually agreed terms’).

-In the fourth stage (mid term outcomes, approximately 3-10 years), we would expect to see stage three dissemination and knowledge exchange activities contributing towards policy makers, practitioners and the public accessing these research findings and awareness being raised.
+In the fourth stage (mid term outcomes, approximately 3-10 years), we would expect to see short term dissemination and knowledge exchange activities contributing towards policy makers, practitioners and the public accessing these research findings and awareness being raised.
 This may then result in findings influencing policy, practice, and individual and community behaviour in LMICs (although other external factors will also be influencing decision making).

 In the fifth stage (long term impacts, approximately 10-25 years), we would expect these changes in policy, practice and behaviour to contribute towards strengthened health systems and increased individual and community capacity for health promotion and disease prevention.
 Ultimately, we expect these to contribute towards improved health and wellbeing in LMICs by 2030 (in line with SDG 3) and contribute towards economic development and welfare in LMICs.